mimblewimble/grin-rfcs/text/000x-nrd-kernels.md

 No additional data is introduced with NRD kernels.
 There is no opportunity to include arbitrary data.
 Any additional kernel included in a transaction is itself still a fully valid kernel.
 There is no explicit reference necessary that could be misused to include arbitrary data.

-An additional NRD kernel in a transaction will increase the "weight" of the transaction by this single additonal kernel and allows for a simple way to deal with additional fees.
+An additional NRD kernel in a transaction will increase the "weight" of the transaction by this single additional kernel and allows for a simple way to deal with additional fees.
 A transaction with an additional kernel must provide additional fees to cover the additional "weight".
 NRD kernels cannot be added for free.
 Note that in some limited situations it is possible to _replace_ a kernel with an NRD kernel.
 If the NRD lock can be introduced without adding an additional kernel then the fee does not have to be increased and the lock is effectively added for free.

 ----